 In the last few months, VC-backed Indian startup companies have finally come face to face with harsh realities of the startup world.

-The exponential growth, they claimed while taking funds from VCs had made way for a negative growth.
+The risk taking ability of entrepreneurs has come to question and the exponential growth, they claimed while taking funds from VCs had made way for a negative growth.
 Tough questions were to be answered now.

 Some startups had to scale down operations.
 Others had to shut shop.

 In the 2016 startup world where terms like GMV had made way for Profits, the inevitable had to happen.

 VCs have started asking the tough question “Show me the money?”.

 The Indian entrepreneurs, who till now made the world take notice of their achievements are now coming across as immature startup owners who ran after money without understanding the dynamics of running a business.